crl-n/roger-skyline-1/README.md

 ```
 $ exit
 ```
 Now commands requiring super user rights can be run by prefixing them with sudo.
-For example, installing vim requires super upser rights.
-I can now install it as the non-root user.
+For example, installing new packages requires super user rights.
+I can now install the packages I will be using for the rest of the project.
 ```
-$ sudo apt install vim -y
+$ sudo apt install vim net-tools -y
 ```

+### 2. Setting up static IP
+Edit /etc/interfaces.